servicetitan/Stl.Fusion/README.md

 But what's important here is that `MomentsAgoBadge` is inherited from [ComputedStateComponent<T>](https://github.com/servicetitan/Stl.Fusion/blob/master/src/Stl.Fusion.Blazor/Components/ComputedStateComponent.cs) - an abstract type which provides `ComputeState` method.
-As you might guess, this method is a [Compute Method] too, so captures its dependencies & its result gets invalidated once cascading invalidation from one of its "ingredients" "hits" it.
+As you might guess, this method behaves like a [Compute Method].

 `ComputedStateComponent<T>` exposes `State` property (of `ComputedState<T>` type), which allows you to get the most recent output of  `ComputeState()`' via its